 While the most complicated self-employment tax deduction on this list, this can be a major tax deduction to consider each year.

-Tax reform in 2018 changed the treatment of home office expenses for W-2 employees by removing their ability to deduct expenses against their taxable income.
+Tax reform in 2018 changed the treatment of home office expenses for W-2 employees (but not 1099 contractors) by removing their ability to deduct expenses against their taxable income.
 However, self-employed individuals retained this benefit and may still deduct qualified home office expenses from their taxable income.

 However, this is an area where you will need to be careful because it is at your discretion how you allocate these expenses if they are toward a space used for both personal and professional use.